 Bad News First is Good News

 That’s probably not exactly true, but it’s pretty close.
-As a matter of fact, there have been studies about the order in which people prefer to deliver and receive bad news.
+There have been studies about the order in which people prefer to deliver and receive bad news.

-Turns out the majority want to deliver good news first, but when we’re on the receiving end - we’d rather get the bad news first.
+It turns out the majority want to deliver good news first, but when we’re on the receiving end, we want the bad news first.

-If there are any problems or potential deal killers in your offering, get them on the table as early as possible.
-No matter what, make sure to point them out before your buyer gets the Franchise Disclosure Document (FDD) so there aren’t any surprises.
+If there are any problems or potential deal killers in the franchise you are offering, get them on the table as early as possible.
+No matter what, make sure to point them out before your buyer receives the Franchise Disclosure Document (FDD) and starts calling existing franchisees, so there aren’t any surprises.

-If “bad news” kills the deal early on, it would have killed the deal later anyway.
-Especially if your buyer finds the bad news out on their own without you telling them first.
+If “bad news” kills the deal early on, it would have killed the sale later anyway, especially if your buyer finds the bad news out on their own without you telling them first.